singhish/RTML/README.md

 * `-u`/`--units`: a series of integers specifying the number of neurons in each `Dense` hidden layer of the MLP.
 Specifying `-u 30 20 10` would sequentially create three `Dense` hidden layers of sizes 30, 20, and 10.
 For now, each hidden layer is hardcoded to use `relu` as its activation function.
-As the LSTM implemented in this project is a simple LSTM without any stacking, this argument should not be specified if `lstm` is selected for `--model`.
+As the LSTM implemented in this project is a simple LSTM without any stacking, this argument should not be specified if `lstm` is selected for `model`.
 Default: `10`
 * `-e`/`--epochs`: number of epochs to train the model at each timestep.
 Default: `1`
 * `-f`/`--forecast-length`: number of timesteps into the future to predict at.
 Default: `1`.
 * `-r`/`--resample-factor`: fraction of the original sample rate of the training dataset to resample to.
 Default: `.2`